andrewvc/avc-blog/_posts/2011-12-02-getting-started-with-web-development-with-clo.md

 ---
-title: Experiences with Noir: Taking Clojure Web-Dev to the Next Level
+title: "Experiences with Noir: Taking Clojure Web-Dev to the Next Level"
 layout: post
 category:
 tags :